-D12D is a straight six-cylinder, four-stroke, turbocharged diesel engine with direct injection and intercooler, as well as wet, replaceable cylinder liners.
+D16E is a straight six-cylinder, four-stroke, turbocharged diesel engine with direct injection and intercooler, as well as wet replaceable cylinder liners.
 The engine is equipped to meet governing legislation according to Tier 3/stage IIIA for exhaust emissions.

-D12D uses V-ACT (Volvo Advanced Combustion Technology) and gas split inspection, optimized air handling, and turbocharger with wastegate.
-Electronically controlled IEGR (Internal Exhaust Gas Recirculation) lowers the content of NOX and reduces emissions without aftertreatment of exhausts.
-All electronic functions in the engine are controlled by Volvo's engine management system EMS2.
+The D16E uses V-ACT (Volvo Advanced Combustion Technology).
+Engine D16EV with ACT features split injection, optimized air handling and turbocharger with wastegate.
+Electronically controlled IEGR (Internal Exhaust Gas Recirculation) reduces $NO_X$ contents and reduces emissions without the need for after-treatment of exhausts.
+All electronic functions in the engine are controlled by Volvo's latest engine management system, EMS2.

-Cylinders are numbered in sequence beginning farthest from at the flywheel.
+Cylinders are numbered in sequence beginning farthest from the flywheel.
 Firing order: 1-5-3-6-2-4.
 The engine's rotational direction is counter-clockwise seen from the flywheel.